gemini3d/gemini3d/docs/Readme_Dardel.md

 cmake -B build -DFETCHCONTENT_TRY_FIND_PACKAGE_MODE=NEVER cmake --build build -j16
 ```
 the **-B build*** generates necessary executing files in the build directory.
-This takes some time and if any error occurs during that check for discrepancy/unavailability in modules.
+This takes some time, if any error,check for discrepancy/unavailability in modules.
 The following cmake flag forces that our system to build all dependencies needed from scratch, and not let our exisiting local system to take any precedence in packages needed for building.

-### 4. Testing
+### 4. Testing built

 It is recommended to test the build, however running ctest --test-dir build  on login node causes some failures with standalone MPI test which leads to failure of a few following dependent tests as well.
-However, if the compilation has been successful.
-It is alright and we can move to running extensive jobs through queuing system.
+However, we can move to running extensive jobs through queuing system if the compilation has been successful.

 ## Installing PyGEMINI on KTH's Dardel with Bash